usmanovs/Salesforce-Interview-Handbook/questions/ChrisH.md

 > What is the most common mistake that developers make in their interactions with recruiters?

-Well, when it comes to LI, if the developer decides to reject the outreach, the recruiter doesn’t easily have a way to ask follow up questions (which they should regarding what a good fit would look like for them).
-So this is more regarding LI functionality versus anything else.
+Well, when it comes to LinkedIn, if the developer decides to reject the outreach, the recruiter doesn’t easily have a way to ask follow up questions (which they should regarding what a good fit would look like for them).
+So this is more regarding LinkedIn functionality versus anything else.
 I would also suggest keep an open dialogue for the future.

 > Are there anyways that recruiters could mislead candidates?